 The Central Armed Forces Museum should be your second stop on your second day.
 The museum is around a 5-10 minute walk from the Dostoevskaya metro station on the lime green line, line 10.
 The history of the Russian army is featured here right through the ages up to modern day.
 These items are displayed through the 25 main halls within the building.

 Something to know: Everything is in Russian!
 Again, prepare yourself with a translation app or pay for a guided tour in English.
 You’ll struggle to understand the story behind the items without one of those.
+Be prepared for this on your Moscow in 72 hours trip.

 The most interesting part, for me anyway, was the exhibition on World War 2 and the war on the eastern front.
 The original Victory Banner is on display here.
 The Victory Banner was the banner raised over the Reichstag in Berlin on the day following Hitler’s suicide.
 There’s also multiple items from Nazi Germany on display after being captured by the Russians in 1945.